There will be enormous technological changes in the energy industry.

 We need to understand what they are and how they affect our business models.

-Daniel Franklin reviews how technological developments will change the way we live and work.
+Our Future Energy Tech: Daniel Franklin reviews how technological developments will change the way we live and work.
 One section he has solemnly dedicated to energy issues.
 Daniel foresees that wind energy and photovoltaics will over time become alternatives to fossil fuels in the energy industry, but they will not become substitutes.
 Already this change can be seen in the electricity industry.
 In the last few years, the price of electricity relative to the cost of setting up photovoltaics (PV) has fallen dramatically.
-I have argued about this phenomena in 2015, that the kWh-price is expected to fall further in the coming years as PV becomes even more competitive to fossil fuels, coal in particular.
+We have argued about this phenomena in 2015, that the kWh-price is expected to fall further in the coming years as PV becomes even more competitive to fossil fuels, coal in particular.
 This book is quite revealing.

 1. Major upheaval in PV market in Germany, due to increased competition from China